Find out how driving tests are affected by coronavirus (COVID-19) and what changes to expect when you take your driving test.

 Do not arrive for your driving test more than 5 minutes before your appointment time.

-DVSA has introduced social distancing measures and safety precautions.
+DVSA has introduced safety precautions.
+These include:

 - driving examiners wearing face coverings - they might also choose to wear gloves and use disposable seat covers